yegor256/blog/_drafts/cli.md

 defaults from this file will also be concatenated with the ones provided in the command line and with the ones found in the local `.xcop` file.

-I design my other command line tools using the same principle, including
+I designed a few of my other command line tools using the same principle, including
 [pdd](https://github.com/yegor256/pdd),
 [texqc](https://github.com/yegor256/texqc),